brmdv/3D-houses/README.md

 # 3D houses from LiDAR data

-In this project, the goal is to create a #D plot of a house, anywere in Flanders.
+In this project, the goal is to create a 3D plot of a house, anywhere in Flanders.

 ## How to use
 There is an **example** plot in [a Jupyter Notebook](Example.ipynb).